angelxd84130/NewsClassification/README.md

 it uses nltk library to process and lemmatize words and applies scikit-learn to filter stop words before traning models.
 Also, in Naive Bayes model, it considers both unigrams and bigrams at the same time.

-The system for automatically storing articles is being processed to increase the amount of data for training and testing.
+The system for automatically storing articles is working right now to increase the amount of data for training and testing.
 (The API has a download limit of < 100 articles per category)
+It loads daily news articles and them store them in a json file in order to do the next step: Useing Apache Spark to speed up our actions on data.

 ### Built With